MuleSoft Integration Platform

 From the eyes of a techie, whenever a company plans to expand its operations (products or services) across the globe, their old and rigid systems always pull them back.

-Specially for a retail company which plans to open their new stores globally, or Costa Express which has around 6000 machines across the globe, the first and foremost IT challenge is the inadaptability of their traditional systems with new data flow.
+Especially for a retail company which plans to open their new stores globally, or Costa Express which has around 6000 machines across the globe, the first and foremost IT challenge is the inadaptability of their traditional systems with new data flow.
 This leads to a fractured customer view.

 Costa Express is the UK’s leading self-serve coffee bar.
 Since its launch in 2011, it has demonstrated phenomenal growth and today boasts over 6,000 machines, serving over 80 million cups of coffee every year, across nine international markets.
 This puts Costa Express on track to deliver its target of 8,000 machines by 2020.

 Just like in stores, Costa Express uses the Costa’s original Mocha Italia recipe roasted in Old Paradise Street, London, with our 100% Rainforest Alliance certified™ coffee remaining at the core of our quality coffee credentials.
-Our innovative self-serve coffee bars expertly combine high-quality coffee and fresh milk with leading technology, making it the quickest, easiest and most efficient way to ensure coffee lovers enjoy a delicious cup of barista-style Costa Coffee on the go.
+Their innovative self-serve coffee bars expertly combine high-quality coffee and fresh milk with leading technology, making it the quickest, easiest and most efficient way to ensure coffee lovers enjoy a delicious cup of barista-style Costa Coffee on the go.

 Costa had self-service coffee machines installed at various locations around the UK.
 The coffee sales data from these machines was being transformed and transmitted across various internal departments for operations and reporting purposes.